Yttrium orthovanadate

 Yttrium orthovanadate (YVO4) is a transparent crystal.
-Undoped YVO4 is also used to make efficient high-power polarizing prisms similar to Glan–Taylor prisms.
+Undoped YVO4 is used to make efficient high-power polarizing prisms similar to Glan–Taylor prisms.
+With a chemical structure very similar to wakefieldite ([La,Ce,Nd,Y]VO4), it is also sometimes used as a synthetic gemstone since the former is prohibitively rare.

-There are two principal applications for doped Yttrium orthovanadate:
+There are two principal applications for doped yttrium orthovanadate: